eidoriantan/mp3tag.js/CONTRIBUTING.md

  * When editting JavaScript files, we should use the [standard.js styleguide](https://standardjs.com/rules.html);

+ * Extending the styleguide, please limit the rowlength to 80 characters;

  * Test your changes by running `npm run test` before committing.
 This makes sure that you are following the styleguide and not breaking any codes;